Cadasta/cadasta-docs/en/08-XLSForms.md

 If you need to significantly modify these questions, see the section on [customizing your questionnaire](#customizing-your-questionnaire).

-_**Important note:** At this time, your questionnaire cannot be changed once it's loaded to a project.
-We're working to change this feature.
-For now, make sure that your questionnaire is just how you want it before loading it onto your project._
+_**Important note:** You can make small changes to your questionnaire - such as adding a row - and reupload it to an existing project.
+However, if your questionnaire changes significantly, you may need to start a new project._

 If you have questions about how to use these questionnaire forms, [contact us](cadasta.org/contact/) at any time.